deep-cover/deep-cover/README.md

 [![Backers on Open Collective](https://opencollective.com/deep-cover/backers/badge.svg)](#backers) [![Sponsors on Open Collective](https://opencollective.com/deep-cover/sponsors/badge.svg)](#sponsors)

+# Maintenance status

+Deep Cover has not been updated for Ruby 3.x new syntax features, in particular:

+- pattern match
+- `{x:}` notation

+Unfortunately, both co-authors are occupied contributing to other projects and can offer only minimal maintenance: complete PRs will be accepted and we welcome applications if you are interested in becoming a maintainer for this project.

 # DeepCover

 Deep Cover aims to be the best coverage tool for Ruby code: